 The Sanctuary of our Lady of Lourdes is open all year from 7 am to 10 pm and entry is free.
 There are masses and other celebrations on a daily basis and you will find more information on the Lourdes Sanctuaire website.

-Take the funicular to the Pic du Jer
+Take the funicular or hike to the Pic du Jer

 Pic du Jer sits above Lourdes at a height of 951m from which you have a fantastic view over Lourdes and the surrounding Pyrenees.
 You can get to the top via the funicular railway which climbs 438m over 1.1km at gradients up to 56%.
 The railway was opened in 1899 and continues to run to this day.
 Once a the top you can take a walk, explore the highest visitor cave in France, enjoy some food at the restaurant or simply enjoy the breathtaking views.